On the Way to Inbox: Email Authentication and Infrastructure

 Moreover, sending similar content from the same domain but different IP addresses is a tactic used by spammers.
 Mailbox providers will see this and may block your messages at the gateway.

-Like the IP address, your sender domain has a reputation, and it’s as important as the reputation of your IP address.
+It is a score assigned to your domain and it’s as important as the reputation of your IP address.
 If the emails sent from your domain cause a negative user engagement, the reputation of the IP address won’t matter and the messages may be filtered by mailbox providers.
+Domain reputation can’t be built overnight, it takes time to establish one.
+You have to be careful and consistent in your sending habits.

 Domains in the message body do matter too.
 A single link to an unreputable website placed in the body of your email could prevent it from landing in the Inbox.
 You’ll want to make sure that you’re linking only to trusted sites and ideally, only those that you control.

-Most mailbox providers don’t allow the senders to check their domain reputation with them.
+Of course, many marketers want to know how to check domain reputation.
+Unfortunately, most mailbox providers don’t allow the senders to check their domain reputation.
 It is assessed internally and is not disclosed.
 But Google provides such data in their postmaster tools.
 If you have a high spam placement rate with Google, start the investigation process by analyzing the data about your sender domain and IP in the Google postmaster.

 There are dozens of blacklists out there.
 Most blacklists will list your IP address or sending domain if they see a high number of spam complaints, spam trap hits, or both.